Binjobo/Flappy-Bird/README.md

 ## Minimum Viable Product (what I set out to achieve minimally)
 - The game is runnable with the background scene being able to scroll from right to left at a reasonable speed
 - There is gravity that pulls the bird down continuously
-- Hitting an assigned keybord key allows the bird to be lifted in height to "stay afloat"
+- Tapping on Spacebar allows the bird to be lifted in height to "stay afloat"

 <br>